 Requests from these territories need decisions by both the Secretary of State and the courts.

 The extradition process to these territories follows these steps:

-- an extradition request is made to the Secretary of State
+- extradition request is made by the requesting state to the Secretary of State

-- the Secretary of State issues a certificate and sends request to court (if request is valid)
+- Secretary of State sends the case to the court

 - preliminary hearing

 - extradition hearing

 - Secretary of State decides whether to order extradition